tmliang/tmliang.github.io/_pages/about.md

 Currently, my research interests lie in Video-Language Understanding and Generation.

 # 🔥 News
+- *2026.06*: One first-author paper is accepted by ICCV!
+All code and model weights are available now.
 - *2025.03*: Our team achieved the 2nd place in PVUW challenge RVOS Track at CVPR 2025!
 - *2024.12*: One first-author paper is accepted by TMM!
 - *2024.07*: One paper is accepted by ECCV 2024!